brendanwallace/switchbackultimate.github.io/content/tryouts2023/index.md

 Fill out our [interest form](https://forms.gle/mXe2dbm9eD8o33kL7) for the 2023 season.

-Expect things to get rolling in March or April.
+Expect things to get rolling in April.

 Assuming we stick with the plan from last year, we'll have two tryout windows: one starting in late April/early May for folks already in Seattle;